 Moreover, according to \cite{l} and \cite{w-z}, $\iota$ is a finite covering on $N$, so the diagram

 has the homotopy lifting property.
-That is, $\eta$ is null-homotopic if and only if so is $\pi$.
-However, it is well known that Hopf fibration $\pi$ is not homotopic to a constant map.
-For example, one can use long exact sequence for homotopy groups, called the homotopy sequence of the fibering (see \cite{BT} or \cite{St})
+This means $\eta$ is null-homotopic if and only if so is $\pi$.
+It is well known that Hopf fibration $\pi$ is not homotopic to a constant map.
+For example, one can use the long exact sequence for homotopy groups, called the homotopy sequence of the fibering (see \cite{BT} or \cite{St})